-ConocoPhillips Colombia is committed to implementing the VPSHR in-country.
-Our approach to human rights is included in presentations to communities and other stakeholders.
-In 2019 we continued our engagement with the Colombia military, police, and security contractors through a series of training sessions, meetings, and formalized agreements for an agreed adherence and commitment to the VPSHR.
+ConocoPhillips Colombia is committed to implementing the VPSHR in-country and our approach to human rights was included in presentations to communities and other stakeholders.
+In 2020 we continued our engagement with the military, police and security contractors for an agreed adherence and commitment to the VPSHR.

-- Security Risk Assessment (SRA).
-ConocoPhillips Colombia and its security contractor conducted an SRA in 2019 that included an emphasis on the need to respect and promote human rights within the VSPHR framework.
-The results of the SRA identified the ongoing importance of engagement with the workforce, security contractors, government security forces, and communities on the VPSHR. - Security Contracts and Agreements.
-Security and human rights issues are incorporated into the contract requirements for private security service providers in Colombia.
-This includes agreement that security guard services shall comply with the VPSHR and those ConocoPhillips policies established for VPSHR implementation as communicated to the security contractor.
+- Security Contracts and Agreements.
+Security and human rights issues were incorporated into the contract requirements for private security service providers.
+This included agreement that security guard services would comply with the VPSHR and those ConocoPhillips policies established for VPSHR implementation as communicated to the security contractor.
 Additionally, ConocoPhillips completed agreements with the Colombian government security forces on adherence to human rights expectations. - Training.
-In 2019, human rights training was completed by public security officers and ConocoPhillips security contractors and third-party security consultants.
+In 2020, human rights training was completed by ConocoPhillips security contractors and third-party security consultants.
 This included a thorough review of the VPSHR framework and how to identify human rights risks.

-As always, new employees and contractors received our corporate human rights and stakeholder engagement training.
-This training explains the policies and positions in place to handle these issues, as well as the risk factors to be aware of and mitigate accordingly.
+As always, employees and contractors received our corporate human rights and stakeholder engagement training.
+This training explained the policies and positions in place to handle these issues, as well as the risk factors to be aware of and mitigate accordingly.